adibfarrasy/notes/past me's questions/agriaku.md

 ### data/ResourceEnum
 DEFINE RESOURCE IN ENUM CLASS (ONLY GOT 1 ENTRY SO FAR: REGISTER_DEVICE_TOKEN)
     - what is this used for?
+ONLY USED TO DISPLAY A MESSAGE IN REGISTER/ DEACTIVATE TOKEN API ROUTE

 ### data/RoleEnum
 DEFINE ROLE IN ENUM CLASS (ONLY GOT 1 ENTRY SO FAR: MITRA)